- Higher Education

 - In Google Analytics, the term is used to define any page someone lands on from search.

 - In web design, it's the page in-between your homepage and interior pages — AKA your main navigation items: Admissions, Athletics, Giving, etc.

-But from a marketing and admissions perspective, it's a page that is specifically designed to drive conversions (AKA, inquiries, applications, open house replies, etc).
-These landing pages are unique because:
+- In inbound marketing, it's a page that is specifically designed to drive conversions (AKA, inquiries, applications, open house replies, content offer downloads, etc).

-- They always have a form with a call-to-action
+- They always have a short form with one call-to-action

-With those two key concepts in mind, here are the five most important elements that go into building an admissions page that yields an increase in conversions.
+And, we'll dive into that specific layout and content strategy now!
+Here are the five most important elements that go into building an admissions inquiry page that is proven to increase conversion rates.